The Pit and the Pendulum (2009 film)

-Edgar Allan Poe's The Pit and the Pendulum is a 2009 horror erotic thriller film directed by David DeCoteau and starring Lorielle New, Stephen Hansen and Bart Voitila.
+Edgar Allan Poe's The Pit and the Pendulum is a 2009 horror erotic film directed by David DeCoteau and starring Lorielle New, Stephen Hansen and Bart Voitila.
 It is retelling of Edgar Allan Poe's classic 1842 short story "The Pit and the Pendulum" with a new twist.

 Plot summary

 Seven students answer an advertisement to participate in an experiment to explore how the sensation of pain can be eliminated.
 Arriving at a secluded institute, they are welcomed by mysterious and eccentric scientist JB Divay (Lorielle New).
 But when students begin to disappear one by one, they begin to question JB's true intentions.
 In a final showdown, Jason (Stephen Hansen) confronts her and discovers his boyfriend Kyle (Bart Voitila) strapped to a table beneath her final experiment, inches away from the razor's edge.